Statistikk innhold

 See also definitions of highest level of education attained.

-Educational activities are grouped by the Norwegian Standard Classification of Education which was established in 1970 by Statistics Norway and later revised in 1973, 1989 and 2000.
+Educational activities are grouped by the Norwegian Standard Classification of Education which was established in 1970 by Statistics Norway and revised in 1973, 1989 and 2000.

 For international puprposes, the ISCED 2011 is used (International Standard Classification of Education).